mejibyte/mejibyte.com/links.md

 ## Operating Systems

-* [Linux from Scratch](http://www.linuxfromscratch.org/): A book teaching you how to build your own Linux distro from scratch.
+* [Linux from Scratch](http://www.linuxfromscratch.org/): A book teaching you how to build your own minimal Linux distro from scratch.
 * [Creating an OS from scratch](https://github.com/cfenollosa/os-tutorial): I really want to do this!
+* [Arch Linux](https://archlinux.org/): My main OS.
+Finally a respectful Linux distro that doesn't assume you're stupid.
+* [SerenityOS](https://serenityos.org/): Interesting project.
+I would love to play with this when I have some time.

 ## Keyboards